 The model established by BIRN and its partners has proven to be successful during the past four years.
 It includes capacity building of mid-career and young journalists, ensuring the quality of the journalism study programmes within formal education for generations to come, supporting the production of quality news, TV and cross-border investigation stories, including support from an investigative resource desk and promoting those stories through EU awards.

-The project aims to provide structural support to media freedom and media integrity in the Western Balkans in the following countries: Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro, Serbia and Turkey.
+The project aims to provide structural support to media freedom and media integrity in the following countries: Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia and Türkiye.

-Digital Security Lab: This is planned to serve as a key resource for investigative journalists, providing them with the tools and services they need to bridge the technological gaps between their skills and the production of an investigative story.
+Digital Security Scheme: This is planned to serve as a resource for up to 500 journalists, providing technical assistance to journalists through the tools and services they need to bridge the technological gaps between their skills and the production of an investigative story.

-Production and publication of quality news and investigative stories in mainstream media and in public service media: A strong focus will be placed on involving these media in publication of quality news and investigative reporting.
+Production and publishing of quality news and investigative stories in mainstream and public service media: This will be ensured through providing support for the development and publication of articles, TV stories and a cross-border documentary.

-EU Award Scheme: A continuation of the ongoing regional EU Investigative Journalism Award in the Western Balkans and Turkey.
-Under the scheme, 63 prizes will be awarded over the course of 36 months, three in each project country.
+EU Award Scheme: A continuation of the ongoing regional EU Investigative Journalism Awards in the Western Balkans and Turkey.
+Under the scheme, 63 prizes will be awarded over 36 months – three in each project country.
 A regional awarding scheme will be launched through which nine regional EU Prizes will be awarded.